 10 Things to Consider When Contemplating Breast Reconstruction

 1. My number one tip is do your research on ALL the reconstruction options available to you (including opting out), or have someone you trust do it for you.

 Remember, you are amputating your breasts and figuring out what to do (if anything) with that space on your chest after they are gone.
 These are huge decisions and you are making them at a time when you are vulnerable, uncertain and possibly feeling pressured to decide things quickly.

 2. Discuss with your plastic surgeon which procedures will or will not work for your situation and do not settle only for the one(s) he/she has experience doing.

 If you want to consider a different procedure, you might have to go elsewhere to at least talk about other options you’re interested in with a surgeon who does have the skills that an alternate procedure would require.

 3. Never choose reconstruction to please your spouse, partner or anyone else.

 This is your body and your life.
 This is about you.

-4. Realize that the reconstruction process can take months, involves pain and discomfort, has risk for complications, requires time off from work and will likely also require at least some additional help at home.
+4. Realize that the reconstruction process can take months, involves at least some pain and discomfort, has risk for complications, requires time off from work and will likely also require at least some additional help at home.